 [Sanders’ new book is called Our Revolution: A Future to Believe In]

 Sanders and Trump courted those ordinary people.
-And Sanders still believes the Democrats' programs and platforms are better suited -- with much improvement, of course -- to tackle the problems the nation faces.
+And Sanders still believes the Democrats’ programs and platforms are better suited — with much improvement, of course — to tackle the problems the nation faces.
 But that is not being communicated, Sanders said, by the Democratic Party to the people it can most help.
 Yet the first step in communication isn’t to get a bigger megaphone — it’s the opposite.
 “What the Democratic Party has got to do is start listening,” Sanders said.
 When Hillary Clinton ran for Senator in New York she went on what she called a “listening tour” throughout the state — it worked.
-But Sanders thinks a deaf ear during her presidential run is what doomed Dems.Most INTERESTING FINDS on Amazon]
+But Sanders thinks a deaf ear during her presidential run is what doomed Dems.Up to 70% off on Hottest Amazon Deals]